KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 ok
 ```
 ## Improved tab-completion
 The tab-completion in the shell is also improved.
 Previously the tab-completion for modules did only work for already loaded modules now this is extended to work for all modules available in the code path.
 The completion is also extended to work inside the "help" functions h, ht and hc.
-You can for example press tab like the example below and get all modules beginning with `l`:​
+You can for example press tab like the example below and get all modules beginning with `l`:
 ```
 5> h(l
 lcnt                      leex                      lists